mrengy/vanguard-history/README.md

 Create a local database using MAMP (see above).
 Note your database name, username, and password.

 <a name="composer-update">
-Run</a> ["composer update"](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) to install WordPress core and the plugins the site uses.
+[Run composer update](https://getcomposer.org/doc/01-basic-usage.md#installing-dependencies) to install WordPress core and the plugins the site uses.
 If you have already installed, this will update WordPress core and all plugins to their specified versions.
-Note that the syntax may vary depending on how you installed Composer - you may need to use either `composer update` or `php composer.phar update`.
+Note that the syntax may vary depending on how you installed Composer - you may need to use either `composer update` or `php composer.phar update`.</a>

 Navigate to the homepage of your local install in a web browser, to install WordPress.
 [If using MAMP](https://documentation.mamp.info/en/MAMP-Mac/First-Steps/), the local URL is likely http://localhost:8888/vanguard-history .